 Drury Lane does not have a casting problem.

-Drury Lane has an institutionalized racism problem.
+Drury Lane has an institutional racism problem.
 As does Marriott.
 As does Paramount.
 As does just about every non-PoC centered theatrical institution in this city.
 To place the problem at the feet of casting is to blame the symptom rather than the cause.

 I, truly, appreciate Kelsey McGrath’s review.
 It addressed the issue directly before our eyes and I’m glad that it has gained so much traction.
 But, I hope that we can dissect this issue at its root.